Battle of Cerro Corá: Death of officers

 During the escape of López and his family, the cart carrying his wife Eliza Lynch stayed behind, about three hundred meters away, and his son Panchito returned to escort her.
 At this moment, he was reached by an imperial cavalrymen and ordered to surrender by lieutenant colonel Francisco Antônio Martins.
 Even his mother urged him to surrender to the Brazilians, but he refused to do so.
 He started to fight with his saber, until he was hit by a bullet.
 At this point, after jumping and covering her son's body, Elisa Lynch is said to have exclaimed: "¿Ésta es la civilización que han prometido?"
 (Is this the civilization you have promised?), a reference to the allies' claim that they intended to free Paraguay from tyranny and bring freedom and civilization to the country.
 According to Paraguayan oral tradition, Panchito would have said "un coronel paraguayo no se rinde, jamás" (a Paraguayan colonel never surrenders) before being killed.

 Surgeon Estigarribia, who was wounded in the leg, was killed with a spear.
 Colonel José Maria Aguiar, also suffering the same wound, was beheaded two hours after the end of the fighting while trying to flee.
 Vice president Domingo Sánchez was pierced by captain Azambuja's spear, despite the protests of an Argentine soldier.
 He would have said: Rendirme, yo?
 Jamás!
 (Give up, me?
 Never!).

 Remnants

 General Bernadino Caballero and his 54 soldiers were not in the camp during the battle.
 They had been sent to forage by López and crossed the border with Brazil, by the Apa river.
 The column of colonel Bento Martins was in his pursuit.
 On 4 April, the Brazilian forces found and attacked them at the Cândido Oliveira farm, in the Miranda Military Colony.
 Caballero fled from the region and lost his sword.
-Hernâni Donato does not register casualties in this action in neither of the two sides.
+Hernâni Donato does not register casualties in this action in either of the two sides.
 On 8 April, the Paraguayans were in the village of Bela Vista, still resisting, but general Caballero was convinced that Solano López was dead and surrendered, along with 54 soldiers, to major Francisco Xavier Marques.
 These were the last Paraguayan soldiers to surrender.